confluentinc/demo-mainframe-zos/README.md

 1. **connect** provides references for pointing Connect on Z to Confluent Cloud.

 ## PROVISION: Create Z/OS instance and install ZD&T in AWS
-Infrastructure.cf.yaml.IN is based on the IBM cloudformation template at ____ for spinning up ZD&T. We've made some modifications to make it work more smoothly in this example.
+Infrastructure.cf.yaml.IN is based on the IBM cloudformation template for spinning up instances running ZD&T. We've made some modifications to make it work more smoothly in this example.
 Edit infrastructure.cf.yaml.IN to include your AMI, S3 bucket and your AWS keypair, then run cloudformation to invoke.

     aws cloudformation deploy --template-file ./infrastructure.cf.yaml --stack-name name-of-stack --capabilities CAPABILITY_IAM